Sunday, December 21, 2008

 More about Horse Master with Julie Goodnight Filming:

-and their owners to star in the new weekly TV series, Horse Master with Julie Goodnight and airing each Wednesday at 3:30 p.m.
+We’re looking for a few good horses and their owners to star in the new weekly TV series, Horse Master with Julie Goodnight and airing each Wednesday at 3:30 p.m.
 MST on the nationally viewed RFD-TV.
 This show will feature one horse/rider team in each episode, chosen from applicants that have a problematic or difficult horse and/or want to learn a new skill in order to succeed with their usually pleasant mount.
 Each episode will revolve around a human with a horse problem or a horse with a human who needs to keep learning to master their horsemanship skills.
 We’re looking for a broad representation of horses, people, disciplines, breeds and issues.
 We’ll want to know about your horse’s history—about your relationship and the better “back story” the higher chances of being selected!
 This show is about the horse-human bond—the real story of a struggle and how to overcome and move on to live out dreams.

 What to expect: If chosen, you and your horse will work one-on-one with nationally renowned natural horsemanship trainer Julie Goodnight — http://www.juliegoodnight.com / http://www.horsemaster.tv